The Secret of Mesirus Nefesh: How We Break Through the Klipos of the World of Asiyah

 Lesson No. 13 | * 22 Iyar 5755 (Continued from No. 12)

-In the World of Asiyah (Action), there are immense klipos (spiritual husks) created from a person's sins, and the only way to break free from them is through mesirus nefesh (self-sacrifice).
-When a person accepts upon himself the agonies of death, he awakens the merit of the Ten Martyrs, causes supernal yichudim (spiritual unifications), and brings down new souls into the world.
+In the world of Asiyah (Action), there are immense klipos (spiritual husks) created by a person's sins, and the only way to break free from them is through mesirus nefesh (self-sacrifice).
+When a person accepts upon himself the agonies of death, he awakens the merit of the Ten Martyrs, causes supernal unifications, and brings down new souls into the world.

-In the World of Asiyah, there are terrible klipos.
-When a person sins and falls into lusts, he essentially makes a contract with the Satan.
-And when he tries to do teshuvah (repentance), the Satan comes with claims and tells him: "You have a contract with me, why are you running away?
-After all, He who exacted retribution from the Generation of the Flood and the Generation of the Dispersion, will exact retribution from one who does not keep his word.
-How are you suddenly running away from me?".
+In the world of Asiyah, there are terrible klipos.
+When a person sins and falls into desires, he essentially makes a contract with the Satan.
+And when he tries to do teshuvah (repentance), the Satan complains and says to him: "You have a contract with me, why are you running away?
+After all, He who exacted retribution from the Generation of the Flood and the Generation of the Dispersion will exact retribution from one who does not keep his word.
+How can you suddenly run away from me?"

-The World of Asiyah is a world filled with terrible and thick klipos, and there is absolutely no way to break through them except by a person sacrificing his soul to death for the sanctification of Hashem's Name (Kiddush Hashem).
-Twice a day, a person must surrender himself to death: once during the recitation of the Shema, and a second time during Nefilas Apayim (falling on the face during Tachanun).
+The world of Asiyah is a world filled with terrible, thick klipos, and there is absolutely no way to break through them except by a person surrendering his soul to death for the sanctification of Hashem's Name.
+Twice a day, a person must surrender himself to death: once during the recitation of the Shema, and a second time during Nefilas Apayim (falling on one's face in supplication).

 Visualizing Death and Actual Mesirus Nefesh

-During the recitation of the Shema, when saying "Hashem Echad" (Hashem is One), the spiritual work is to visualize death in one's thoughts.
-A person must know that he deserves the punishment of the four death penalties of the Beis Din (Rabbinical Court)—stoning, burning, decapitation, and strangulation—for the sins he has committed.
-This thought alone is enough to atone, since accepting the agonies of death in one's mind achieves its intended effect.
+During the recitation of the Shema, when saying "Hashem is One," the spiritual work is to visualize death in one's mind.
+A person must realize that he deserves the punishment of the four court-imposed death penalties—stoning, burning, beheading, and strangulation—for the sins he has committed.
+This thought alone is enough to atone, because accepting the agonies of death in one's mind achieves its intended effect.

 Regarding this, Rabbi Akiva said: